Share Ownership Scheme

 The Shared Ownership Schemes were initiated by the Housing (Miscellaneous Provisions) Act 1992.
-The local authority may grant a shared ownership leased geared in such a way that the local authority and the lessee have respective interests in the property.
-The local authority s charges a rent in respective of the retained share of ownership and the tenant pays a mortgage on the remaining share.
-The local authority may pay a subsidy towards rent and/or loan charges.
+The local authority may grant a shared ownership lease geared in such a way that the local authority and the lessee have valuable respective interests in the property.

 The property may be sold within the relevant period.
 The authority is entitled to part of the value of the property relative to its shared ownership element at the date of sale.
 If a discount was provided by the local authority, this must be refunded.
-The extent of refund depends on the period of ownership.
+The extent of the refund depends on the period of ownership.

 Applicants under the scheme needed approval in principle for shared ownership by the local authority.
 A new or existing house had to be identified.
 A newly constructed house was permitted.
 Local authorities might sell existing houses under the scheme.
 The house must be suitable or meet local authority standards.

-Under the scheme, persons had to show
+Under the scheme, people had to show

 - they are in need of housing and